Danny02/OpenCTM/README.txt

   turning it into a quick and simple converter tool (without all the options in the ctmconv program, though).

-- Improved the camera control in ctmviewer (panning with the middle mouse button, and feature focusing by double clicking).
+- Improved the camera control in ctmviewer (panning with the right mouse button, zooming with the middle mouse button and the mouse wheel, feature focusing by double clicking, Y/Z up axis selection and "fit to screen" function).

 - Added a GUI dialog for showing errors in ctmviewer (this is especially useful under Windows, where console output is disabeled).